-Allergy Shots in Atlanta, Lawrenceville and Conyers, GA
+Allergy Shots Immunotherapy Clinic in Atlanta, GA

 Allergies are the sixth leading cause of chronic illness in the United States that affect more than fifty million people each year.
 Allergies occur when your body overreacts to an environmental allergen by producing antibodies called Immunoglobulin E (IgE).
 These antibodies can release chemicals such as histamine and other mediators that cause symptoms of irritation or inflammation in the nose, lungs, throat, or skin.
 This inflammatory response can cause sinus symptoms (sneezing, runny nose or congestion) as well as asthma attacks by causing mucus secretion and bronchospasm in the airways.
 Allergy specialists often treat these symptoms with medications when the symptoms are mild.
 For more severe cases, allergen immunotherapy (also known as allergy shots) may be utilized.
 Allergy shots are a clinically effective treatment that was discovered by physicians Leonard Noon and John Freeman in 1911 and has been used for over one hundred years to help reduce or eliminate symptoms by targeting the underlying cause of allergies.